-The Faculty of Economic and Social Sciences (GTK) of the Budapest University of Technology and Economics (BME) is one of the prime institutions of higher education in Hungary specialized in the fields of business, economic and social sciences.
+The Faculty of Economic and Social Sciences (GTK) at the Budapest University of Technology and Economics (BME) is one of the prime institutions of higher education in Hungary specialized in the fields of business, economic and social sciences.

-The Faculty has more than 3000 students studying in 6 undergraduate (BA/BSc), 12 graduate (MA/MSc) and one doctoral program (Ph.D.) taught by more than 100 professors in the fields of economic and social sciences.
+The Faculty has about 4800 students.
+We have 6 undergraduate (BA/BSc) and 11 master (MA/MSc) programmes in Hungarian.
+Our doctoral programme (Ph.D.) is taught in English and in Hungarian as well.
+We have 3 master (MA/MSc) programmes in English.
+The Faculty has more than 100 professors in the fields of economic and social sciences.

-Our programs are among the best degree programs in Hungary in social sciences.
-According to the latest Hungarian rankings, our bachelor programs in Engineering Management and in Communication and Media Science are ranked number 1 in the country, while our Bachelor in Business Administration and Management and Bachelor in Finance and Accounting programs occupy the 2nd and 3rd positions in their respective fields.
-Programs offered by the Faculty provide solid theoretical foundations, along with up-to-date practical skills to their students at the bachelor, master and doctorate levels.
-The Faculty offers the largest MBA program in the country, as well as a high-ranking Ph.D. program in management science.
+Our programmes are among the best degree programmes in Hungary in social sciences.
+According to the latest Hungarian rankings, our bachelor programmes in Engineering Management and in Communication and Media Science are ranked number 1 in the country, while our Bachelor in Business Administration and Management and Bachelor in Finance and Accounting programmes occupy the 2nd and 3rd positions in their respective fields.
+Programmes offered by the Faculty provide solid theoretical foundations, along with up-to-date practical skills to their students at the bachelor, master and doctorate levels.
+The Faculty offers MBA programme in Hungarian language, as well as a high-ranking Ph.D. programme in management science.

-Apart from its well established programs in Hungarian, the Faculty launched its English language programs in 2019, which is available to students from all around the world including students of the Stipendium Hungaricum program.
+Apart from its well established programmes in Hungarian, the Faculty launched its English language programmes in 2019, that are available to students from all around the world including students of the Stipendium Hungaricum Scholarship Programme, the Hungarian Diaspora Programme and the Scholarship for Christian Young People.